hpi-swa-teaching/ProjectBoard/README.md

 ## Setup

-Download the latest `.sar` from the [releases section](https://github.com/hpi-swa-teaching/ProjectBoard/releases), drag it onto your open squeak-image and press `install sar`.
-The shortcut from the apps menu will be installed automagically.
+Download the latest `.sar` from the [releases section](https://github.com/hpi-swa-teaching/ProjectBoard/releases), drag it onto your open Squeak image and press `install sar`.
+The shortcut from the apps menu will be installed automatically.